chewei05/Laravel-AdminLTE-Lang/README.md

     ```
 ## Copy Language Files

-### Copy Directly
+### Via Yourself
-* Files of languages are in "vendor/chewei05/src/lang" directory
+* Files of languages are in "vendor/chewei05/laravel-adminlte-lang/src/lang" directory
 * Copy the folders of languages in the *resources/lang/vendor/adminlte* folder of your Laravel 5 project.

 ### Via Laravel Service Provider